-The C8051F560 Daughter Card includes a CAN transceiver, a pair of LEDs, a potentiometer, a switch connected to a GPIO pin, and a small prototyping area which provides access to all of the pins of the device.
-This prototyping area allows additional hardware to be connected to the board to enable it as a development platform.
+The C8051F700 Daughter Card includes a pair of LEDs, a potentiometer, a push-button switch, two capacitive sense switches, and a small prototyping area which provides access to all of the pins of the device.
+This prototyping area can be used to connect additional hardware to the microcontroller and use the daughter card as a development platform.

-Figure 3 shows the ToolStick C8051F560 Daughter Card and identifies the various components.
+Figure 3 shows the ToolStick C8051F700 Daughter Card and identifies the various components.

 Figure 3.
-ToolStick C8051F560 Daughter Card
+ToolStick C8051F700 Daughter Card